sleak-lbl/weekly-emails/items/alcc.md

-## New Requirement for ALCC Proposals
+## ALCC Letters Of Intent Due December 16

 For the 2020-2021 ALCC campaign, PIs are **required** to submit a Letter of Intent (LOI) as the first step of submitting a proposal.
 The ALCC submission